 It is also used for making pallets, shipping crates, and other utility equipment that bank on strength and durability rather than appearance.

-Unlike most hardwoods, it is not known for its overall aesthetic.
-However, certain species like rainbow poplar have a good variety of hues when stained or exposed under the sun for some time.
-Woodturners use them to make plates, bowls, and other artisanal merchandise.
+Unlike most hardwoods, it may not be renowned for its overall aesthetic appeal.
+However, certain species, like rainbow poplar, exhibit a diverse array of hues when stained or exposed to sunlight for an extended period.

 Projects Using Poplar Wood